lynch4fr/librenms-geojson/README.md

            window.deviceData = data;  // Stockage des données globalement GEOJSON-MARKER
         $.each( data, function( device_id, device ) {

-  - Insert Line 169 [GEOJSON-MARKER] and  the } // Fin de EACH
+  - Insert Line 169 [GEOJSON-MARKER] and  the } // Fin de EACH (!!!
+NOT USE FOR THE MOMENT !!!)
   -      ...
          } else {
         // Debut GEOJSON-MARKER